piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 [^dimensions]: When I work in 2D, I feel like I'm slowly walking down a big hill, wishing I remembered my Heelys so I could just slide to the bottom.

 [^chinese]: Some argue that Chinese has an alphabet, it's just thousands and thousands of characters long.
-In any case it cannot be wordled (but seemingly can be [pinyindle'd](https://www.pinyindle.com))
+In any case it cannot be wordled (but can be [pinyindle'd](https://www.pinyindle.com))

 [^constraints]: I may have had an easier time if I referenced more than [a single YouTube video on repeat for several hours](https://www.youtube.com/watch?v=A2ODauA1a0M).
 (This entire experience also revealed to me just how criminally underappreciated Paul Merrell is for his research in this area.)